 Foundation Builders, ("Foundation") is domiciled in the City of Lebanon in Wilson County, Tennessee.
-From the period beginning October 1, 2018, and ending September 30, 2019, Foundation performed contracts totaling \$2,000,000.
+From the period beginning October 1, 2023, and ending September 30, 2024, Foundation performed contracts totaling \$2,040,000.
 Foundation performed contracts totaling \$1,930,000 in contracts within its domicile jurisdiction.
-Foundation has taxable receipts that are less than \$50,000 in each of two municipalities located in the same county all of which are outside of Foundation's place of domicile.
-The total taxable receipts for the county are more than \$50,000.
+Foundation has taxable receipts that are less than \$100,000 in each of two municipalities located in the same county all of which are outside of Foundation's place of domicile.
+The total taxable receipts for the county are more than \$100,000.

-The following contracts were performed outside domicile:
+The following contracts were performed outside of Foundation's domicile:

-- City of Smyrna/Rutherford County \$40,000 - City of Murfreesboro/Rutherford County \$30,000
+- City of Smyrna/Rutherford County \$60,000 - City of Murfreesboro/Rutherford County \$50,000